Marooned (novel): 1968-69 version

 In 1969 a film based on the novel, also entitled Marooned, was released.
 The year coincided with the first Moon landings and public interest in human space flight was high.
-By 1969 both the Mercury and Gemini programs had passed into history.
+By 1969, both the Mercury and Gemini programs had passed into history.
 Plans were being made for the Apollo Applications Program, a series of missions to take place after the Moon missions.
 Flights would take place in Earth orbit and make use of the Apollo and Saturn V hardware.
 Among the applications planned was the first American space station, made from a converted Saturn V S-4B booster stage.
-(The station and its associated missions would acquire the name Skylab, with missions flown 1973-74.)
+(The station and its associated missions would acquire the name Skylab, with missions flown 1973–74.)
 The film's plot remained the same as the 1964 book but the story was revised to make the space hardware and mission plans current.

 With the advent of the film, Caidin prepared a significantly revised version of the novel as a tie-in to coincide with the film.
-An idiosyncratic book, the revision is part original novel and part novelization, its major alterations of plot and character adapted from the screenplay by Mayo Simon, which re-imagined the story along more then-contemporary lines; in keeping with this, Simon gets screenplay by-line credit on the cover and title page of the new edition, as well as specific acknowledgement from Caidin in a foreword.
+An idiosyncratic book, the revision is part original novel and part novelization, its major alterations of plot and character adapted from the screenplay by Mayo Simon, which re-imagined the story along more then-contemporary lines; in keeping with this, Simon gets screenplay byline credit on the cover and title page of the new edition, as well as specific acknowledgement from Caidin in a foreword.
 (In all likelihood, Caidin was approached by Bantam Books [who had published the paperback edition of the original and were a prolific publisher of novelizations] to revise the novel, but it's also possible he approached Bantam with the notion, upon reading the screenplay.)